chrislovescoding/C---Verlet-Collisions/README.md

 ## How to Use

 1. Install dependencies (install SFML on your machine, follow the instructions on the [official website](https://www.sfml-dev.org/download.php)).
+2. Modify or remove the .vscode folder and tailor it to your system
-2. Compile and run the project.
+3. Compile and run the project.
-3. Enter the desired number of particles at the start.
+4. Enter the desired number of particles at the start.
-4. Watch as the particles move, collide, and react to gravity.
+5. Watch as the particles move, collide, and react to gravity.
-5. Add more particles by clicking anywhere within the window.
+6. Add more particles by clicking anywhere within the window.
 The number of particles will be displayed in the console.

 ## Code Structure